Plumsail/documents-docs/source/user-guide/processes/examples/create-html-and-pdf-from-template-from-csv.rst

 Parse CSV
 ~~~~~~~~~

 This is an action from `Plumsail Documents connector <../../../getting-started/use-from-flow.html>`_.
-It parses a CSV file into an array of objects with properties in Microsoft Flow.
+It parses a CSV file into an array of objects with properties in Power Automate (Microsoft Flow).

 Using the action for the first time, you’ll be asked for *''Connection Name''* and *''Access Key''*.